AdobeDocs/experience-platform.en/help/profile/computed-attributes/configure-api.md

 title: How to Configure a Computed Attribute Field
 topic: guide
 type: Documentation
 description: Computed attributes are functions used to aggregate event-level data into profile-level attributes.
 In order to configure a computed attribute, you first need to identify the field that will hold the computed attribute value.
-This requires using the Schema Registry API to create a custom mixin and schema into which your computed attribute field can be defined.
+This field can be created using the Schema Registry API to define a schema and a custom mixin that will hold the computed attribute field.
 ---

 # (Alpha) Configure a computed attribute field using the Schema Registry API